-LONDON, 5 May 2026: SprintFlint today released v1.5 — a practitioner-focused content release that nearly doubles the free, no-signup acquisition stack again: 14 interactive sprint tools (up from 8), 21 long-form blog posts (up from 9), and a new tool category — the Sprint Goal Validator — that scores arbitrary user-pasted sprint goals 0-100 across six weighted criteria.
+LONDON, 5 May 2026: SprintFlint today released v1.5, a practitioner-focused content release that adds new interactive sprint tools and long-form blog posts to the free, no-signup acquisition stack, plus a new tool category (the Sprint Goal Validator) that scores user-pasted sprint goals 0-100 across six weighted criteria.

 v1.4 was the content engine. v1.5 is the practitioner engine: every new asset answers a specific question a real engineering manager or tech lead has typed into a search bar this week.
 "What do I do when velocity drops?"
 "How do I run sprint review without it becoming demo theatre?"
 "Is my sprint goal actually a goal, or a deliverable?"
 "How do I tell if my EM is heading toward burnout?"

 The blog is now an engineering-management reference, not a marketing channel.
-Twelve posts shipped in v1.5:
+New in v1.5:

 - What makes a good user story (INVEST applied)